eiskasten/wc-beacon/README.md

 - Does not behave exactly like the Pokémon Distribution Rom
 - May not be compatible with all Wi-Fi chips

-## Installation
+## Compile From Source

-To install Wondercard Beacon, you will need to have Rust and Cargo installed.
+To compile Wondercard Beacon, you will need to have Rust and Cargo installed.
 You can install them using [rustup](https://rustup.rs/).

 Once you have Rust and Cargo installed, follow these steps: